 A detailed Audience Retention analysis of your individual videos will help keep your viewers interested in your content, while you will have a chance to identify potential issues.Relevant Showcase Dashboard

-Determine what kind of reactions your videos are attracting, perform an analysis of your metrics and adjust to your audience needs.Relevant Showcase Dashboard
+Determine what kind of reactions your videos are attracting, perform an analysis of your metrics and adjust to your audience’s needs.Relevant Showcase Dashboard

-The subscribers’ amount will show you how many people are following your channel regularly.
+This KPI will show you how many people are following your channel regularly.
 But do keep in mind the platform’s permissions to list subscribers or not.
-That means that subscribers who have made their subscription public will be shown in your analysis.
-You can get an overview of the total amount of subscribers, gained and lost, in a simple visual, which will determine how your statistics is performing over a set period.
+That means that the ones who have made their subscription public will be shown in your analysis.
+You can get an overview of the total amount of subscribers, gained and lost, in a simple visual, which will determine how your statistics are performing over a set period.
 Comparing these 2 YouTube KPI examples will help you get an interactive insight, which you can then additionally analyse with other indicators and perform conclusions.Performance Indicators

 Establish your goal of how many subscribers you want to expand over a specific period and track how many you have gained and lost.
 That way you can tailor your content to meet your audience’s needs.Relevant Showcase Dashboard

 When you start building your YouTube channel, one of the main points to consider is the Views number you want to achieve per day.
 Daily Active Users are important to follow since they are your most trustworthy fans.
 Your goal is, of course, to increase those numbers as DAU is one of the most important numbers you have to track for your YouTube strategy.
 With datapine, you can see those metrics in a neat overview that will show you, also, how you perform on a specific weekday.
 You should track those weekdays because that is the way to understand when the best time to post actually is, and reach the best possible result for your channel.Performance Indicators